karpo27/Exercism_Python/README.md

 # Exercism_Python

-In this repository you will find several problemas and solutiones from my Python track in Exercism (https://exercism.org)
+In this repository you will find several problemas and solutions from my Python track in Exercism (https://exercism.org)

 My public profile: https://exercism.org/profiles/karpo27